derdon/sunpy/doc/source/guide/database.rst

     27 2012-08-05 00:00:02    2012-08-05 00:00:03  AIA        33.5    33.5
     29 2013-08-05 00:00:02    2013-08-05 00:00:03  AIA        33.5    33.5

-So remove the mark from these entries, the method :meth:`Database.unstar` works the same way.
+To remove the mark from these entries, the method :meth:`Database.unstar` works the same way.

 5.2 Setting and removing tags